Weak-Lensing/Encyclopedia/README.md

   have a special meaning in weak lensing studies.
 This document is a live document that will be updated in response to community input that can be submitted here https://github.com/Weak-Lensing/Encyclopedia/issues as issues.

+  The structure and content of the files is as follows:
+  * PDDdict.tex is the main Latex file
+  * definitions.tex contains the definitions
+  * run_dict_ElCaptain is an executable that will compile the dictionary on Mac OS El Capitan and later
+  * biblio.bib contains the references
+  * openjournal.cls is the style file used
+  * makeglossaries is an executable required for the compilation